railwayapp/docs/src/docs/guides/healthchecks-and-restarts.md

 To increase the timeout, change the number of seconds on the service settings page.

+### Services with Attached Volumes

+To prevent data corruption, we prevent multiple deployments from being active and mounted to the same service.
+This means that there will be a small amount of downtime when re-deploying a service that has a volume attached, even if there is a healthcheck endpoint configured.

 ## Restart Policy

 The restart policy dictates what action Railway should take if a deployed service stops or otherwise becomes unhealthy, e.g. exits with a non-zero exit code.